Im-Ayet/AI-Analytics-for-Smart-Driver-Monitoring/README.md

 # AI and Analytics for Smart Driver Monitoring

-This repository contains a Week 4 to 5 project for smart driver monitoring using Python notebooks, synthetic support datasets, and a small Streamlit demo.
+This repository contains a project for smart driver monitoring using Python notebooks, synthetic support datasets, and a small Streamlit demo.

 The project covers:
 - telemetry data preparation